szymon8576/szymon8576/README.md

 ### Hello, World! 👋
-I'm Szymon, an IT enthusiast and recent graduate in the art of AI.
+I'm Szymon, Data Scientist and graduate in the art of AI.

 🔥 **My latest projects in AI field**

+_Some resources may be unavailable due to server cost optimization — sorry for the inconvenience!_

 - **📊 AnalyseIT - Sentiment Analysis App**
  Who said computers don't understand emotions? _AnalyseIT_ recognizes nearly 30 of them!